Mapwright home page

 15. If we use you and don’t get our certification first time, what will you do?

-If you don't get through the external audit because you ignored the consultant’s advice to you (which should be written if it’s something important), then that’s your prerogative and the failure is yours.
+If you ignored the advice of your consultant (which should be written if it is something important), and then do not succeed at your certification audit, that is your prerogative and the consequences are yours.
 But if not, why?
-You pay for the consultant’s advice and expertise not to "fail" the audit!
+You pay for their advice and expertise not to "fail" the audit!

 PS: If you get an answer like “Eat my hat” then engage them.
 Because you've found a consultant who not only has the right experience and the confidence that goes with it, but also has a sense of humour.
 And that's a wonderful thing to have at any time, not least in quality management.